 How we discover, access, and receive news has changed substantially over the past two decades.

-Audiences for news have fragmented, some access news through social media, others from radio and TV, some still buy newspapers and visit news websites, many will use a combination from the afore mentioned.
+News audiences have fragmented.
+Some access news through social media, others from radio and TV, and some still buy newspapers and visit news websites.

-We’re launching a truly multi-platform service ensuring that wherever people access their news we’ll be there providing it.
-A national news led radio station for Wales available online, via smart speakers or our dedicated smartphone App, a news website updated regularly, content shared across social media in relevant formats, not clickbait designed to lure you to a website, email newsletters along with online and in person events and discussions.
+We’re creating a genuinely multi-platform service.
+Ensuring that wherever people access their news, we’ll be there to provide it.
+This includes the first national news-led radio station for Wales, available online via smart speakers or our dedicated smartphone app, a news website updated regularly, content shared across social media in relevant formats, email newsletters, and online.

-It’s not just our service that’s innovative our ownership model is as well.
-We’ve set up as a community benefit society, a cooperative model that means we’ll be answerable to you our shareholders, and as required by law every penny of profit we generate will be reinvested into the service, employing more journalists providing improved news provision to communities across Wales.
+Our service is not the only innovative aspect of our business.
+Our ownership model is as well.
+We’ve set up as a Community Benefit Society, a cooperative model that means we’ll be answerable to you, our shareholders.
+Every penny of profit we generate will be reinvested into the service, employing more journalists and improving news provision to communities across Wales.

-We will soon be conducting a pilot phase and publishing our share prospectus which will allow you to own a stake in Talking Wales, raising the funds required to launch the new service in 2024.
+We are now preparing our community share prospectus, which will allow you to own a stake in Talking Wales and raise the funds required to launch the new service in 2025.

 Diolch